raphaelcohn/discographer/README.md

 The variable `${machine}` is used to refer to a machine.
 The value is the machine's hostname (DNS label) without domain.
 We don't currently validate that it is DNS-valid.

 The variable `${machineGroup}` is used to refer to a group of machines.
 This need not be a DNS label.

+### Configuration
+If a file `/etc/supermin-wrapper/configuration` exists, then this is loaded by sourcing - the path variables listed above are replaced and need not be specified on the command line.
+If the file `~/.supermin-wrapper` exists, then this is sourced after any file `/etc/supermin-wrapper/configuration`.

 ## Machine templates